digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_aws.rst

 .. enterprise-only::

 The following section describes the steps needed to enable :ref:`External Key Storage <kms_external_architecture>` in Canton using AWS KMS.
-These steps include configuring AWS KMS, as well as, configuring this particular mode of operation.
+These steps include configuring AWS KMS, as well as configuring this particular mode of operation.

 .. _external_key_storage_permissions_aws:

 AWS KMS Configuration
 ---------------------

-To start using this feature we need to first enable a KMS for Canton.
+To start using this feature you must first enable a KMS for Canton.

 :ref:`--Configure AWS KMS for Canton-- <kms_aws_setup>`